zero2cx/spiral-matrix/docs/SpiralMatrix.md

 ---

 #### [compass](#interface-contents "Interface Contents")
-  - _description_ - map of each string representation to the dictionary key, used to look up the corresponding tuple value
+  - _description_ - map of string representations to the dictionary key used to look up the corresponding tuple value
   - _value_ - dictionary:
     - 'E': E
     - 'EAST': E